sopra-fs22-group-26/server/README.md

 ### Poll Meeting

 When a user is not sure about the time estimate for a specific task, they can start a poll session.
-The user invites other users (than called poll participants) and each one of them can give their guess on how long the task is going to take.
+The user invites other users (then called poll participants) and each one of them can give their guess on how long the task is going to take.
 The average of all guesses will be set as time estimate.